Review · Dietary Supplements

 - What ingredients are in Metabo Drops?

-- The label lists a proprietary blend of green tea extract, L-carnitine, chromium, and a few other common metabolism-support nutrients.
-Because it is a proprietary blend, the exact milligram amounts of each are not shown, so you cannot compare them directly against the doses used in research.
+- The label lists a proprietary blend of green tea extract, L-carnitine, chromium, and a few other common metabolic-support nutrients.
+But because it's a proprietary blend, the exact milligram amounts are hidden.
+Without those numbers, you can't compare against clinical research.